jkenlooper/puzzle-massive/_infra/README.md

 _Work in Progress_

 Create a temporary instance for staging the release.
-This uses a recent backup copy of the production data, but is **not** used for blue/green deployments.
+This uses a recent backup copy of the production data, but is **not** used for production deployments.
 The instance is destroyed after it passes acceptance.

 A `hotfix/*` branch should be created off of the `production` branch when